intellitutorai/IntelliTutorAI/replit.md

-# AI Chat Application
+# IntelliTutorAI - Educational AI Chat Application

 ## Overview

-This is a full-stack AI chat application built with a modern TypeScript stack.
-The application provides a conversational interface where users can interact with AI through chat conversations.
-It features user authentication via Replit Auth, persistent chat history, and an admin panel for user management.
+This is a full-stack educational AI chat application built with a modern TypeScript stack.
+The application provides an intelligent tutoring interface where students and teachers can interact with AI for educational purposes.
+It features custom user authentication with MongoDB, persistent chat history, admin panel for user management, and specialized educational tools.

 ## User Preferences

-Preferred communication style: Simple, everyday language.
+- Preferred communication style: Simple, everyday language
+- Custom UI colors: Primary #4776E6, Secondary #8E54E9, Light background #f8f9fe
+- Educational focus with specialized prompts and features
+- MongoDB integration for data persistence
+- Custom authentication system with JWT tokens

 ## System Architecture